pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         .. versionadded:: 0.4

-        Decrypt data that was encrypted via the public key.
+        Decrypt data that was encrypted with the public key.

         :param bytes ciphertext: The ciphertext to decrypt.

-        :param padding: An instance of a
+        :param padding: An instance of an
             :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
             provider.